SumaDodo/Kaggle_Competition/Implementing PCA/Readme.md

 6. use this new eigen value matrix to transform the values to a new subspace.

 **Note:** Eigen vectors and eigen values form the core of PCA.
 While eigen vectors define the directions of the new feature space, eigen values define their magnitude.

+---
+**Results**
+1. Upon implementing PCA Analysis for the Hits dataset, we observe that all the four principal components have the information.
+Thus none of them can be dropped.

 **References:**
 1. [Implementing PCA](https://sebastianraschka.com/Articles/2014_pca_step_by_step.html)